-While the cruise line continues to build out its fleet, many of its current ships are older.
-As well, Carnival doesn’t have the reputation for having as many high-octane things to do on the ship as its main rival Royal Caribbean.
+Now across the fleet, Carnival doesn’t have the reputation for having as many high-octane things to do on the ship as its main rival Royal Caribbean if you’re looking for the most activities.
 Still, the ships offer lots to do in a classic cruise sense — including tons of bars, restaurants, and pools.
-As well, following the health crisis, a number of older ships were sold, while new ships — like Mardi Gras — are offering more things to do and a bigger space.
+As well, following the health crisis, a number of older ships were sold, while new ships — like Mardi Gras and Carnival Celebration — are offering more things to do and a bigger space.

-Who Carnival Is Right For: Those wanting to have a good time while not spending a ton of money.
+Who Carnival Is Right For: Carnival is ideal for those wanting to have a good time while not spending a ton of money.
+It offers a great value.
 With so many ships and ports, the line also makes it easy to find a cruise that fits any schedule.
 The cruise line has something for all ages and for families, singles, and couples.
 If you’re looking for luxury, Carnival likely isn’t it, but it’s still a great “all-around” cruise line.